Eyadhamza/Simple-Logger/README.md

 ```

 ### 3. Logging Exceptions
-- If an exception occurs in the request and response cycle, log it using the `log` method on the `Zeal\Logger\LoggerService` class, passing the exception as the first argument.
+- If an exception occurs in the request and response cycle, log it using the `log` method on the `Simple\Logger\LoggerService` class, passing the exception as the first argument.
 - Alternatively, bind the Logger in your `App\Exceptions\Handler` class and call the `log` method to log exceptions.
 Ensure to use the `safeCall` function to prevent re-throwing the exception.

 ```php